HomeTrue North Blog

 4. Sasamat Lake

 Sasamat Lake is one of the most beautiful lakes near Vancouver.
 The pristine, clear water reflects the tall trees of the Belcarra Regional Park.
-This regional park is situated approximately 39.4 kilometres from Vancouver.
-It is a popular spot due to the sandy White Pine Beach along the shoreline of this lake.
-Another feature of Sasamat Lake is a path that enables guests to enjoy a peaceful and pleasant stroll.
+This regional park is situated approximately 35 kilometres (21 miles) from Vancouver.
+In the summer, White Pine Beach, a sandy beach on the corner of the lake, draws visitors to the area.
+There is a path that enables guests to enjoy a peaceful and pleasant stroll around the lake.
+Swimming, fishing, and hiking are popular activities here.
 It is open every day for visitors from 7 am to 5 pm.

 Mountain reflected in the water at Sasamat Lake in Port Moody's Belcarra Regional Park